 It’s almost the new year, folks!
-I am constantly in awe by how quickly this year went by!
+I am constantly in awe by how quickly this year went by and it’s so fun to celebrate the year with a cocktail, like this lemon-chamomile gin fizz.
 It’s always a tradition for me and my husband on New Year’s eve to compete against one another in a burger cook-off while drinking cocktails.
 It’s silly, and I have no idea how it started, but it’s our thing.
 One of my goals for 2019 is to post more cocktail recipes because I absolutely love mixology.
 It’s like cooking but for drinks and there is so much fun and creativity that goes into it.

 A couple of notes about this recipe: